Padang Pariaman Regency

 Padang Pariaman Regency is a regency (kabupaten) of West Sumatra, Indonesia.
-It has an area of 1,343.58 km^{2}, and it had a population of 390,204 at the 2010 census and 430,626 at the 2020 census; the official estimate as at mid 2023 was 451,388 - comprising 226,435 males and 224,953 females.
+It has an area of 1,343.58 km^{2}, and it had a population of 390,204 at the 2010 census and 430,626 at the 2020 census; the official estimate as of mid 2025 was 467,040 (comprising 234,860 males and 232,180 females).
 The regency seat is at the town of Parit Malintang.
 West Sumatra's capital and biggest city, Padang, is surrounded on the landward side by this regency, which includes suburbs of the city.

 Administrative districts

-The regency is divided into seventeen districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2023.
+The regency is divided into seventeen districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages (nagari) in each district, and its post code.